diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Exploring the results and data lineage with Metascope

 Metascope is a metadata management platform for Schedoscope.
-It lets you browse and search your views, their schema information and many more through a REST API or web interface.
+It lets you browse and search your views, their schema information, data lineage and many more through a REST API or web interface.

 Let's start Metascope:

 1. Open a new terminal.